-To explore the impact of subsidies on longer run adoption of the sanitation matching platform, I rely on data from two distinct but similar subsidy programs which induced households to use the platform to source a mechanized desludging.
-I exploit variation in neighborhood-level exposure to experimental subsidies offered to randomly selected households.
-In 2014, Lipscomb and Schechter (2018) provided randomly-selected households in about 400 neighborhoods subsidies for which they were required to use the platform.
-These subsidies allowed households to purchase a mechanized desludging of their septic pit for a fixed price of about \$31 USD, roughly 66% of the average market price.
-For households without access to subsidies, and for treated households after the subsidies ended, the platform provided each household a price by conducting an auction with sanitation service providers.
+1These subsidies allowed households to purchase a mechanized desludging of their septic pit for a fixed price of about \$34 USD, roughly 66% of the average market price.
+For households without access to subsidies, and for treated households after the subsidies ended, the platform provided each household a price by conducting a just-in-time auction with sanitation service providers.
 In some areas of the city, these prices were below prices for mechanized desludging services available outside the platform, whereas in others the platform offered prices comparable to the market (Deutschmann et al., 2021a).